 My train switching onto the longer train set.

 SEPTA 336 at Elm Street.
-I boarded SEPTA Train 6617 and we departed shortly there after.
-At the Norristown Transportation Center I paid the conductor the cash fare from Elm Street as I got off.
-I walked over to the Route 100 station and went upstairs to a waiting train.
+I boarded SEPTA Train 6617 and we departed shortly thereafter.
+At the Norristown Transportation Center, I paid the conductor the cash fare from Elm Street as I detrained, then walked over to the Route 100 station and went upstairs to a waiting train.

-This is the first of SEPTA High Speed Trolley routes that I will ride this morning.
-This trolley only stops if you press button in the station or someone wants to get off.
-It is a fast efficient form of transportation and it is a pleasure to finally ride it.
-We left at 7:42 AM and crossed high over the Sckuykill River.
-We stopped at Bridgeport then King Manor, Hughes Park, Gulph Mills, Matsonford followed by County Line.
+This is the first of the SEPTA high-speed trolley routes that I would ride this morning.
+This trolley only stops if you press a button in the station or someone wants to get off.
+It is a fast and efficient form of transportation and was a pleasure to finally ride.
+We left at 7:42 AM and crossed high over the Schuylkill River.
+We stopped at Bridgeport, then King Manor, Hughes Park, Gulph Mills and Matsonford, followed by County Line.
 This part of the line is highly scenic.
-Before Radnor we passed beneath the former Pennsylvania Railroad Harrisburg Line known also as SEPTA R5 Line.
-We made our way turning southeast to Villanova, Stadium, Garrett Hill, Rosemont, Bryn Mawr, Haverford, Ardmore Ave, Ardmore Jct, Wynnewood Road, Beechwood- Brookline, Penfield, West Overbrook, Parkview and then to 69th Street Terminal which is the end of Route 100.
-I detrained and went looking for Route 102 starting point my next ride.
+Before Radnor, we passed beneath the former Pennsylvania Railroad Harrisburg Line also known as the SEPTA R5 Line.
+We made our way turning southeast to Villanova, Stadium, Garrett Hill, Rosemont, Bryn Mawr, Haverford, Ardmore Avenue, Ardmore Junction, Wynnewood Road, Beechwood- Brookline, Penfield, West Overbrook, Parkview, and then to 69th Street Terminal which is the end of Route 100.
+I detrained and went looking for Route 102, the starting point for my next ride.

 A pair of pictures of SEPTA 106 at Sharon Hill.
 I reboarded for the trip back to Drexel Hill Junction.

 My trolley at Drexel Hill Junction and then leaving.
-Now we will see what shows up at Drexel Hill Junction.
+Now I will show what shows what come into Drexel Hill Junction.

 A trolley from Media.